shivaniarbat/leet-code-recursive-solutions/README.md

-# recursive-solutions
+# Recursive Solutions
-This repository contains recursive solutions of the named algorithms
+This repository contains recursive solutions of the algorithms.
+Each folder in this reporsitory contains recursive approach for the named algorithm.